 Now you have two sites without changing any code.
 You can reach the site with localhost:8000 and localhost:8001.

-So it is easy to run for example .net 2.0 and .net 2.1 on the same Dockerhost.
+So it is easy to run for example .Net Core 2.0 and .Net Core 2.1 on the same Dockerhost.

 Open a new PowerShell.